 The worst part of all is that the fee keeps going up with each rising sun, causing your bill to also go up at the end of the month.
 Although Spectrum would always inform their customers of the rising charges, customers have never approved of it.

-Is There Any Way to Get Rid of Broadcast TV Surcharge?
+How To Get Rid of Spectrum Broadcast TV Fee?

-So is there anything you can do to stop this?
+So is there anything you can do to rid of broadcast tv fees?
 Simple answer; probably not.
 This charge is not only imposed on Spectrum customers and we have seen lawsuits against their counterparts, such as Comcast, which haven’t knocked them off, yet.

 So it looks unlikely for the fees to be removed any time soon.
 And unless you cancel your plan for another one, there is no chance just for the one fee to be removed from your TV services package/ plan.

 However, there are some ways you can try to get a better deal;